LCXCRunner/Python_Aviation_Weather/README.md

 Note: these are simply the parts used for the original build.
 A smaller computer or SD card are easily possible.
 Though, a different form factor computer will not fit in the 3D printed case as easily.

 ### 3D Printed Parts
-Many printers will do to produce the parts used in this project.
+ - Many printers will do to produce the parts used in this project.
-For the original build, a Bambu Labs X1C was used.
+ - For the original build, a Bambu Labs X1C was used.
 The 3D slicer used was Bambu Studio.
-Various filiments will also be okay for this build.
+ - Various filiments will also be okay for this build.
 The original build used PLA Matte from Bambu Labs.
+ - Variou .f3d files are included as well.
+Fusion360 was used to model the parts.
+The archive files can be used to recover the original 3D geometry as well if someone wishes to modify them.

 | Component | File | Quantity | Picture |
 |-----------|-------------|----------|---------|